Haivision/srt/docs/API-functions.md

 * `namelen`: size of the object passed by `name`

 **NOTES:**

-1. The socket used here may be bound from upside (or binding and connection can be done in one function, [`srt_connect_bind`](#srt_connect_bind)) so that it uses a predefined network interface or local outgoing port.
-If not, it behaves as if it was bound to `INADDR_ANY` (which binds on all interfaces) and port 0 (which makes the system assign the port automatically).
+1. The socket used here may be [bound by `srt_bind`](#srt_bind) before connecting, or binding and connection can be done in one function ([`srt_connect_bind`](#srt_connect_bind)), such that it uses a predefined network interface or local outgoing port.
+This is optional in the case of a caller-listener arrangement, but obligatory for a rendezvous arrangement.
+If not used, the binding will be done automatically to `INADDR_ANY` (which binds on all interfaces) and port 0 (which makes the system assign the port automatically).

+2. This function is used for both connecting to the listening peer in a caller-listener arrangement, and calling the peer in rendezvous mode.
+For the latter, the [`SRTO_RENDEZVOUS`](../docs/APISocketOptions.md#SRTO_RENDEZVOUS) flag must be set to true prior to calling this function, and binding, as described in #1, is in this case obligatory (see `SRT_ERDVUNBOUND` below).

-2. When [`u`](#u) is a group, then this call can be done multiple times, each time for another member connection, and a new member SRT socket will be created automatically for every call of this function.
+3. When [`u`](#u) is a group, then this call can be done multiple times, each time for another member connection, and a new member SRT socket will be created automatically for every call of this function.

-3. If you want to connect a group to multiple links at once and use blocking mode, you might want to use [`srt_connect_group`](#srt_connect_group) instead.
+4. If you want to connect a group to multiple links at once and use blocking mode, you might want to use [`srt_connect_group`](#srt_connect_group) instead.
+This function also allows you to use additional settings, available only for groups.

 |      Returns                  |                                                           |
 |:----------------------------- |:--------------------------------------------------------- |